The Curious Life Of Howard Wakefield Movie

-Wakefield is an interesting drama adapted from Nathaniel Hawthorne’s short story of the same name.
+Wakefield is a gripping drama adapted from Nathaniel Hawthorne’s short story of the same name.
+It begins as a comedy of sorts, but then evolves into an exploration of the main character.

 Howard Wakefield had what most would consider “everything.”
 A beautiful wife, twin girls, and a career as an attorney.

-In the beginning of the movie, he came home from work and was startled to see a raccoon among around his trashcans.
+At the beginning of the movie, The Curious Life of Howard Wakefield, he came home from work and was startled to see a raccoon among his trash cans.

-He becomes angry and chases the raccoon until it goes up to the garage attic.
-The garage attic was dusty and random furniture sat around, unused and unloved.
+He becomes angry and chases the raccoon until it climbs into the garage attic.
+The garage attic was dusty, and random furniture sat around, unused and unloved.

-Tired and not yet ready to be with his family, Howard sat down in an easy chair.
+Tired and not yet ready to be with his family, Howard sat down in an easy chair in the attic.

-He woke up the next morning surprised that he’d slept through the night, as he hadn’t meant to do that.
+In the movie The Curious Life of Howard Wakefield, he woke up the next morning, surprised that he’d slept through the night, as he hadn’t meant to do that.

-So he puts off going downstairs and into the house because it’s simply easier to do nothing at all.
+So he puts off going downstairs and into the house because it’s simply easier to do nothing.
 He watches them out the window until his wife leaves for work and his girls are off to school.

-He goes inside and eats something and thinks he’ll probably just shower and go to work.
+He goes inside, eats something, and thinks he’ll probably shower and go to work.

-Howard Wakefield doesn’t call into work.
+Howard Wakefield doesn’t call in to work.
 He doesn’t call his wife.
-Howard simply stays in the attic peering down at his life.
+Howard stays in the attic, peering down at his life through the attic window.

 Dressed as though he’s going to work, he grabs a book to read and food from the refrigerator and pantry that he might need to spend the day in the attic.
 And he goes back to his lair.

 Then Diana suddenly comes home.
 She is obviously upset, he realizes as he watches her cry.
-She begins to call around searching for him, concerned about his whereabouts.
+She begins calling people they know, searching for any word about him, very concerned about his whereabouts.

-Howard could make up some excuse about where he’d been and come out of the attic, which would make the most sense.
+Howard could make up some excuse about where he’s been and come out of the attic, which would be the most sensible explanation.
 He could easily let her know that there’s no need for alarm, because he is fine.

 But he doesn’t do that.